 - stand mixer - or electric handheld mixer

-- sifter - to add more powdered sugar
+- sifter - to add the powdered sugar

-Heating the aquafaba with sugar and adding a small amount of starch makes it more stable.
+Heating the aquafaba with sugar and adding a small amount of starch is the trick to making it more stable.

 Yes, but you may need to reduce it on the stovetop first.
 This makes it more concentrated and similar to aquafaba from canned beans.
 For the most consistent results I recommend using canned.

-With a powerful stand mixer, it usually takes around 8 minutes for aquafaba to reach its full potential, comparable to stiff peaks.
+With a powerful stand mixer, it usually takes around 8 minutes for aquafaba to reach its full potential, comparable to the stiff peaks of whipped egg whites.

 Top Tips

-In step 1, do NOT heat the sugar-aquafaba mixture too quickly or let it reach a simmer.
-In my experience, simmering / reducing aquafaba makes it taste much too bean-y.
+In the first step, don't heat the sugar-aquafaba mixture too rapidly OR let it reach a full simmer.
+In my experience, simmering and reducing aquafaba makes it taste too bean-y.

 The goal is to very slowly heat the aquafaba and dissolve the sugar.
-The process should take about 6 or 7 minutes.
+The process should take about 6-7 minutes.

 Keep the heat low, around mark 2 on the stove, and adjust it up or down as needed.
 Keep a close eye on the liquid the entire time, and once it looks steamy hot and just short of bubbling, immediately remove it from heat.

-I hope you enjoy this vegan aquafaba whipped cream.
+I hope you enjoy my lightened-up take on vegan whipped cream.
 If you try the recipe be sure to comment below and let us know your favorite ways to use it!

 Equipment